michaelballantyne/hosted-minikanren/README.md

 - [ICFP Paper][link-to-paper]: The paper describing this implementation.
 - [miniKanren GitHub Organization](https://github.com/miniKanren): Other projects and implementations related to miniKanren.

-## Artifact from ICFP Paper
+## Code from ICFP 2024 Paper

-An artifact from our ICFP paper is available in the `artifact` sub-directory.
-This includes:
+The code corresponding to our ICFP 2024 paper is available in the [`demos/icfp2024` sub-directory](demos/icfp2024).

-- Source code used in the paper's experiments.
-- Data sets and scripts for reproducing results.
-- Instructions on how to use the artifact.

-You can find the artifact [here](artifact/README.md).

 ## Building the Project